 Prime Minister Ian Smith's Rhodesian Front Party gained a victory in the country's first republican election yesterday (Friday, April 10).

-Prime Minister Ian Smith's Rhodesian Front Party gained a victory in the country's first republican election yesterday (Friday, April 10).
+Background: Prime Minister Ian Smith's Rhodesian Front Party gained a victory in the country's first republican election yesterday (Friday, April 10).
 Two hours after the polls closed it was found the Rhodesian Front Party has won 26 of the 50 white-elected seats in the new Parliament.
 Final results showed that Mr. Smith's Party had won all the 50 seats.

 The election was the first since the Smith regime seized independence from Britain in November, 1965.
 Last month it proclaimed Rhodesia a republic.